sftpgo/docs/docs/tutorials/eventmanager-folders.md

 ![SFTP folder](../assets/img/sftpfolder.png){data-gallery="sftp-folder"}

-This time, we've set the SFTP root directory to `/push`, which restricts the folder's access to that directory.
+In this example the SFTP root directory is set to `/push`, which restricts the folder's access to that directory.
 As a result, the target paths defined in the copy action are relative to `/push`.

 ### Step 2: Create a Copy Action